Accelerating qubit reset through the Mpemba effect: Accelerating qubit reset in the presence of Markovian dissipation

 The approach presented here applies to arbitrary coherent states, with the achieved speedup depending on the initial state of $q_1$ and on the ratio $T_2/T_1$.
 To demonstrate this, we apply it to random pure states, i.e., randomly sampled on the surface of the Bloch sphere using the uniform Haar measure~\cite{Singh_2016}.
 The trace distances to the ground state of such states with and without application of a C-Ry gate, as a function of time, are displayed in panel (d) of ~\cref{fig:markovian} in red and blue, respectively.
 The panel's inset shows a histogram of the achieved speedups distribution, with a median speedup around $1.4$.
 This follows from~\cref{eq:speedup_full}, which yields a speedup of $T_2/T_1$ (here set to $1.5$) multiplied by a finite $\epsilon$ correction at short times.

 We stress that while the analysis above was carried out with $\hat{\rho}_2=\ket{1}\!\bra{1}$, the effectiveness of the protocol does not rely on the specific choice of such a rank-deficient state.
 As discussed in~\cref{sec:cnot:protocol}, the only requirement is that $q_2$ is prepared in an arbitrary incoherent state, such that the application of an entangling gate removes the local coherences of $q_1$ (and hence its overlap with the slowest-decaying Liouvillian modes).
 Importantly, the rank of the initial state and its overlap with Liouvillian eigenmodes are independent notions, and generic full-rank states may still have vanishing overlap with specific decay modes.
-We address this issue explicitly in~\cref{app:robustness:ancilla}, where we show that the protocol remains effective for arbitrary incoherent ancilla states and even in the presence of moderate residual ancilla coherences.
+We address this issue explicitly in~\cref{app:robustness:ancilla}, where we show that the protocol remains effective for arbitrary incoherent ancilla states.